 - 0 – 6 months: 8-12 diapers per day

 - 6 – 12 months: 6-8 diapers per day

 - 4yr+ (child incontinence): 4-6 diapers per day

 With cloth diapering, you are looking at changing diapers every 1.5-2 hours or so for a newborn through the daytime, and 2-3 hours for an older baby during the day.

-How often will you wash your cloth diapers?
+How often will I wash cloth diapers?